WalletScrutiny/WalletScrutinyCom/_android/com.app.fameex.md

 ## Verdict

 This cryptocurrency exchange has provisions that could freeze the user's assets.
 It also uses cold-storage to separate funds.
 The service is **custodial**.
-The app is **not-verifiable**.
+The app is **not verifiable**.